vors/psconfeu-2018-workshop/01-Bootstrap.md

 Don't forget an example!

 **Pro Tip**: In the Example section you can do one of 3 options:
-1. Ommit the output of the command.
+1. Omit the output of the command.
    Makes it easy to write, but not great as documentation.
 2. Put the output in the same fenced codeblock as the command itself.
    This is an ok option, but if you want the powershell syntax highlighting